Today, we’re spotlighting whales and their priceless poop. Strange as it may seem, whale poop is worth its weight in gold.

 Whales are some of the ocean’s most fruitful gardeners.
 When whales poop, they drop a load of crucial nutrients into the ‘topsoil’ of the ocean.
 Their poop fertilizes the surface of the ocean with nutrients that are fundamental to the health of ocean ecosystems, the global nutrient cycle, and the carbon cycle.

 Does that sound like an unthinkable amount of good to come out of something as simple as poop?
 Well, it’s not.
-Here’s how it all works:
+We might not be able to breathe underwater, but we wouldn’t be able to breathe without it.

 Whales love eating nutrient-rich food.
 They like to dine on krill, for example, which provide lots of iron.
 Nutrient-rich diets lead to nutrient-rich poop full of things like iron, nitrogen, and phosphorus.